 we want to focus on those people who, as is so often the case, remain largely invisible: the migrant seasonal workers who work in the Tyrol not only in agriculture, in such large numbers that without them economic collapse is imminent (harvest workers), but also in tourism. they are the ones who guarantee Innsbruck's wealth, who secure our prosperity at the gates of the city. we want to follow their trail, out of the city, to areas like Ischgl, St. Anton and the Zillertal, places that, at least to me personally, seem more distant and foreign than Berlin or New York.

-A crazy journey through two years of pandemic, from Ischgl to the European external borders, from Wuhan to Bergamo and back, to the winter sports mecca, where some have done everything right and others know everything better.
+A crazy journey through two years of pandemic, from Ischgl to Europe's external borders, from Wuhan to Bergamo and back, to the winter sports mecca where some people did everything right and others know everything better.
 Today the question is no longer whether Tyrol can survive without tourism, but in spite of tourism.
 In Ischgl.
 Aufstand der Pinguine (Rebellion of the Penguins), mass tourism becomes a mass test, penguins rehearse the rebellion, hoteliers end up in a monastery and Xaver Schumacher and Meera Theunert prove that they have lost everything but their laughter.

 By and with: Xaver Schumacher and Meera Theunert.
 A Postmodern Talking production

 Research: Sónia Melo.
 Costume design: Wiebke Strombeck.
 Artistic collaboration: Lia Sudermann, Martin Fritz, Elias Candolini

 A project by Zweiwerk - Carolin Bohn and Anna von Schrottenberg